 The Fort Langley Jazz and Arts Festival isn’t just a music festival.
 It’s also an arts festival.
 That means each year local artists showcase their work at the event.

-In 2025 there is an Art & Culture Zone across the street from the Community Hall.
+In 2025 there was an Art & Culture Zone across the street from the Community Hall.
 It’s where you can find impressive artwork, craft activities, and various art-related workshops over the weekend.

 Other Information